-As noted above, all fishers are required to fill in logsheets providing 100% coverage of catch and effort.
+All fishers are required to fill in logsheets providing 100% coverage of catch and effort.
 In addition, for fishing within New Zealand fisheries waters we have two independent records of total catches, the monthly reporting by fishers (MHRs) and licensed fish receivers (LFRRs).